shadowaxe99/docupo-main/README.md

-# Documentation
+# Tremendous Documentation

-This is the documentation for the Docupo project.
+This is the documentation for the Trumpo project.

-## Getting Started
+## Getting Started, It's Gonna Be Huge

 To start the Docupo project, follow these steps:

-1. Install the required dependencies by running the command `npm install`.
+1. Install the required dependencies by running the command `npm install, The Best Install`.
-2. Start the server by running the command `npm start`.
+2. Start the server by running the command `npm start, Let's Make Docupo Great Again`.
-3. Open your browser and navigate to `http://localhost:3000` to access the Docupo application.
+3. Open your browser and navigate to `http://localhost:3000, The Best URL` to access the Docupo application.

 ## Dependencies

 The Docupo project has the following dependencies:

-- Node.js: A JavaScript runtime environment that allows you to run JavaScript code outside of a web browser.
+- The Greatest Node.js: A JavaScript runtime environment that allows you to run JavaScript code outside of a web browser.
-- Express.js: A web application framework for Node.js that provides a set of features for building web applications.
+- The Fantastic Express.js: A web application framework for Node.js that provides a set of features for building web applications.
-- MongoDB: A NoSQL database that stores data in a flexible, JSON-like format.
+- The Tremendous MongoDB: A NoSQL database that stores data in a flexible, JSON-like format.

 Please make sure you have these dependencies installed before starting the project.

-## Folder Structure
+## The Amazing Folder Structure

 The project folder structure is as follows: